-Spring is in the air and that can only mean one thing in Atlanta: the Atlanta Dogwood Festival is back!
-The Dogwoods are in full bloom, and hundreds of artists from around the country will set up their tents for the 80th Annual Atlanta Dogwood Festival.
+The Atlanta Dogwood Festival is back!
+Hundreds of artists from around the country will set up their tents for the 87th Annual Atlanta Dogwood Festival this Spring.

-In addition to the fine art for adults and art collectors, there is a Kids Village featuring huge inflatables, arts & crafts and face painting for all ages, as well as the ever-popular 24-foot rock-climbing wall.
+In addition to the fine art for adults and art collectors, there is a Kids Village featuring arts & crafts, interactive make and take activities, face painting and more for all ages.

-Sponsor booths are located throughout the Festival that will have everything from live radio remotes to great prizes and interactive games.
-No pet dogs are allowed at large outdoor events like the Atlanta Dogwood Festival, according to City of Atlanta ordinance.
+Sponsor booths are located throughout the festival with everything from live radio remotes to great prizes and interactive games.
+No pet dogs are allowed at large outdoor events like the Atlanta Dogwood Festival, according to a City of Atlanta ordinance.

 80th Anniversary Commemorative Sculpture

 In recognition of its 80th anniversary, the Atlanta Dogwood Festival has commissioned an interactive bronze sculpture that will welcome guests to Piedmont Park for many decades to come.
 The sculpture, shaped as a giant dogwood limb with massive blooms, will also serve as a bench for park visitors.

 “We worked closely with Cherrylion Studios to create a beautiful piece of art that fit the feel, design and beauty of Piedmont Park while reminding people throughout the year of the festival’s commitment to bringing the finest art to the City each springtime,” said festival executive director Brian Hill.